ManhTi3012/SPINE/README.md

 # Overview
 S.P.I.N.E. is a decentralized power distribution architecture that splits control, distribution, and protection into discrete, stackable modules.
-Offers control over individual power rails, intelligent fault propagation, and telemetry via standard industrial buses.
+Offers control and monitor over individual power rails, telemetry via CAN bus, and fault protection like over current, over voltage(due to back EMF), emergency stop.

 # System Architecture
 The system is composed of three primary module types, functioning analogously to a biological nervous system: